ronyman-com/readME/templates/features.md

 ---

-### **Key Elements of the Welcome Message**
+### **Key Elements of readME**
-1. **Friendly Tone**:
+1. **Markdown Friendly**:
-   - Use emojis and a warm tone to make the message inviting.

-2. **Clear Introduction**:
-   - Explain what the tool is and its purpose.
+   - Full write your code as text in Markdown file and autogenerate HTML to the browser.

+2. **Why readME on your website  document or general site**:
+   - Fast build and responsive web broser and easy to use.

 3. **Getting Started Guide**:
-   - Provide a quick guide to help users set up and use the tool.

-4. **Links to Key Resources**:
-   - Include links to the getting started guide, features page, and source code.
+   - To get start to the left sidebar button and click on getting-startted and you will be there to start your journey.

-5. **Support Information**:
+4. **Support Information**:
    - Let users know how they can get help if they encounter issues.

 ---